 HOW IS THE REFERENCE BENCHMARK CONTINUOUSLY ALIGNED WITH EACH OF THE ENVIRONMENTAL OR SOCIAL CHARACTERISTICS PROMOTED BY THE FINANCIAL PRODUCT?

-The reference benchmarks used by the Fund are not aligned with the environmental or social characteristics that the Fund promotes.
+The reference benchmarks used by the sub-fund are not aligned with the environmental or social characteristics that the sub-fund promotes.